-- Task 1 (Evaluate the reliability of the data obtained on identification of FADs): an extensive review of FAD data reporting under Resolutions C-16-01 and C-17-02 led to: - i. modifications of FAD form 9/2018 and the Flotsam Information Record to enable FADs to be tracked over time; - ii. a series of training workshops on the use of the new forms; - iii. the creation of a database on buoys reported under Resolution C-17-02; and - iv. a proposal (C.1.a) for a pilot project on FAD marking and tracking. - Task 2 (Investigate methods to determine purse-seine set type): following promising tests of a preliminary set type classification algorithm, a new version is being developed, incorporating additional information to reduce the error rates. - Task 3 (Evaluate the relationship between catch and number of FAD deployments): see SAC-08-06d.
-Further analysis may be required once FAD tracking data are available for the entire fleet. - Task 4, 5 (Investigate more precise measures of fishing capacity/the relationship between fishing mortality and fleet capacity): the staff expects to incorporate the results of its preliminary research in in-depth analyses during year 2 of the project. - Task 6 (Evaluate alternative management measures): the staff is pursuing various alternatives, including a dynamic management approach and reducing the number of active buoys allowed per vessel.
+- Task 1 (Evaluate the reliability of the data obtained on identification of FADs): an extensive review of FAD data reporting under Resolutions C-16-01 and C-17-02 led to: - i. modifications of Resolution C-16-01 to require only vessels without an observers onboard to fill FAD form 9/2018; - ii. an agreement to provide high-resolution buoy data, including biomass, in a voluntary basis for a pilot project (X.X.X); - iii. continuous update of a database on buoys reported under Resolution C-17-02 and the creation of a preliminary database on buoys with biomass information; and - iv. a proposal (C.1.a) for a pilot project on remotely and electronically identifying FADs. - Task 2 (Investigate methods to determine purse-seine set type): following promising tests of a preliminary set type classification algorithm, a new version is being developed, incorporating additional information to reduce the error rates. - Task 3 (Evaluate the relationship between catch and number of FAD deployments): see Lennert-Cody et al. 2018, FAD-04-01 and FAD-05-INF-A Further analysis may be required once FAD tracking data are available for the entire fleet. - Task 4, 5 (Investigate more precise measures of fishing capacity/the relationship between fishing mortality and fleet capacity): the staff expects to incorporate the results of its preliminary research in in-depth analyses during year 3-4 of the project.
+In addition, a collaboration pilot project on developing alternative abundance indices using echo-sounder buoy data is underway (XXX) (see FAD-05 presentation).
+Preliminary indices are expected to be presented in 2021 SAC. - Task 6 (Evaluate alternative management measures): the staff is pursuing various alternatives, including a multi-species dynamic management approach and reducing the number of active buoys allowed per vessel (see FAD-04-01 and SAC-11-INF-M).

-- Current limits on the number of active buoys per vessel may be too high to be effective. - The dynamic management approach looks promising for developing alternative conservation and management measures for bigeye. - Despite the new forms and training workshops, FAD data reporting is still imperfect.
-Training of managers, fishers and observers should continue, and the reporting formats standardized. - High-resolution buoy data are needed to link IATTC databases (i.e. observers, FAD logbooks, buoy data).
-Also, a single reporting format for all CPCs would be desirable. - Because active FADs, not FAD deployments, are subject to limits, analyses similar to those in SAC-08-06d may need to be repeated with FAD tracking data
+- Current limits on the number of active buoys per vessel may be too high to be effective. - The dynamic management approach looks promising for developing alternative conservation and management measures for juvenile bigeye and yellowfin in a multi-species fisheries context. - Despite the new forms and training workshops, FAD data reporting is still imperfect.
+Training of managers, fishers and observers should continue. - High-resolution buoy data are needed to link IATTC databases (i.e. observers, FAD logbooks, buoy data).
+Also, a single reporting format for all CPCs would be desirable. - High-resolution buoy data, including biomass, is key to develop fisheries-independent abundance indices and test alternative hypothesis for fishing mortality. - Because active FADs, not FAD deployments, are subject to limits, analyses using this data were performed in FAD-04-01, FAD-05-INF-A and considered in SAC-11-INF-M but may need to be repeated with FAD tracking data